anDoer/PoseTrack21/doc/how_to_download.md

 Our script downloads the video data from `posetrack.net`, which is **not** maintained by us.
 Unfortunately, the SSL-certificate is expiered and for some users this results in an error.

+**NOTE**: For unknown reasons, `posetrack.net` is **offline** and the dataset can not be downloaded :frowning_face: .
+We already contacted the posetrack.net team.
+If you have not downloaded the video data yet, please contact us and we will provide to you an alternative download link.
+For legal reasons, we can not share the alternative download link publicly.

 Alternatively, you can try to download the video data with the following script, which ignores an outdated SSL-certificate
 ```
 for part in a b c d e f g h i j k l m n o p q r